spiral-project/daybed/docs/source/usage.rst

 **PUT /models/{modelname}/permissions**

-This endpoint let you replace a set of ACLs for a model.
+This endpoint let you replace a set of permissions for a model.
 It can be useful if the PATCH call doesn't work (remove permissions for a removed token.) or to replace all permissions with one call.